Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 [his son] Adalais Poitiers was born to William "Great" V Duke Aquitaine and Sancha Gascony Duchess Aquitaine.

-Kings Franks: Great x 6 Grand Son of Charles "Charlemagne aka Great" King Franks King Lombardy Holy Roman Emperor
+Kings Franks: Great x 6 Grand Son of Charles "Charlemagne aka Great" King of the Franks King Lombardy Holy Roman Emperor

 Kings Duke Aquitaine: Great x 3 Grand Son of Ranulf I Duke Aquitaine